joelawalsh01/CSpathways/README.md

 I will keep adding to this.

-If you can't find local data in the database, especiall BY RACE, please by all means take it to the streets.
+If you can't find local data in the database, especially stop data by race, please by all means take it to the streets.

 -Joel